So, what exactly is EventBridge? And how does it fit into the existing AWS serverless ecosystem?

 If we implement this use case using SNS, the design will look something like this:

 If we use EventBridge, the design will be much simpler.
 It doesn’t need polling, CloudWatch Scheduler, or Lambda functions.
 The design will look more like this:

-Now, we have a better understanding of the EventBridge service and how it can be used to simplify design in AWS.
+Now, we have a better understanding of the EventBridge service and how it can be used to simplify the design in AWS.
 Let’s keep a few things in mind while using this service:

 The introduction of EventBridge helps to solve some of the big issues around SaaS platform integration with AWS services.
 Also, for existing AWS services, integration has become much simpler and smoother.
-When comparing it to similar AWS services, it’s clear that while CloudWatch Events, SNS and Kinesis each offer certain advantages, EventBridge has the potential to be a key ingredient in modern, highly-distributed microservices architecture.
+When comparing it to similar AWS services, it’s clear that while CloudWatch Events, SNS, and Kinesis each offer certain advantages, EventBridge has the potential to be a key ingredient in a modern, highly-distributed microservices architecture.

 How are you using EventBridge in your serverless environment?
 Continue the conversation on Twitter.
 We’d love to hear your thoughts!